Dangerous highway bandits, aggressive scams and complex fraud. Find out how to stay safe and escape trouble in Senegal.

 Like avoiding crime, maintaining your health is a necessity in Liberia.
 But there are many things you can do to avoid a stint in hospital during your trip.
 Find out with this quick guide to staying healthy while travelling in Liberia with World Nomads.

-Sadly, Liberia has its issues with crime from the petty kind to the serious.
-Find out how to stay safe and avoid crime while travelling in Liberia with World Nomads.
+Liberia has a high crime rate, from petty to serious.
+Find out how to stay safe and avoid crime while traveling.

 The road system is generally good but deteriorating.
 Driving conditions can be slow and hazardous due to frequent military check-points and roadblocks throughout the country, poorly maintained and unlit vehicles and extremely poor driving skills.